NathanKhadaroo/GEOG5995/README.md

 To run this model the files must be in the same directory and the grapics backend for the IPython console should be set to "Automatic".

-The model is via the input file (NAME), which prompts the user to enter values for the parameters of the model and then runs the model.
+The model is run via the input file (Run_this_file.py), which prompts the user to enter values for the parameters of the model and then runs the model.

 The model takes the following arguments: